JiuTongBro/vqnerf_release/README.md

 The coordinate system for `nerf`, `mat` and `hw` dataset follows NeRF-Blender, while the coordinate system for `dtu` and `ours` dataset follows NeuS-DTU.

 The `data/test_envs` stores a total of 16 envrionment maps for relighting.
 Eight of them are released by the [nvdiffrec](https://github.com/NVlabs/nvdiffrec), and the other eight are collected by us.
-For some types of the datasets, we flipped those illumination, as the 'upper' direction is reversed in those scenes.
+For some types of the datasets, we flipped those illumination, as the 'upper' direction is reversed in their coordinates.

 ## Pretrained Weights